mr-kingshuk/vinayak-night-canteen-server/README.md

 **Response Summary:**

-- **302:** Redirects to the client with the order ID after successful payment verification.
+- **302:** Redirects to the client with the order ID after successful payment verification.The new order is emitted to all connected clients.
 - **400:** Redirects to the client base URL if the payment verification fails.

 </details>